Building Blocks for Sustainable Communities

+Building Blocks for Sustainable Communities

 	Many communities around the country are asking for tools to help them achieve their desired development goals, improve quality of life, and become more economically and environmentally sustainable.
 In response to this demand, EPA developed the Building Blocks for Sustainable Communities Program.

 	Building Blocks for Sustainable Communities provides quick, targeted technical assistance to selected communities using a variety of tools that have demonstrated results and widespread application.
 The purpose of delivering these tools is to stimulate a discussion about growth and development and strengthen local capacity to implement sustainable approaches.

 	A tool includes:

 	- An agenda, presentations, and exercises that help facilitate discussion around a given topic.

 	- Data or information from the community that can be analyzed, helping to drive a conversation.

 	- An action-oriented process that leads to a set of potential next steps.

 	Assistance from EPA

 	Each technical assistance project in a community will involve a team of EPA-led experts and will include:

 	- Public engagement through a one- to two-day workshop.

 	- Direct consultation with relevant decision-makers.

-- A memo outlining specific steps the community could take to implement the ideas generated during the site visit.
+	- A memo outlining specific steps the community could take to implement the ideas generated during the workshop.

 	Technical assistance will be delivered by EPA staff and EPA-hired consultant teams.